Mfundo-debug/my_portfolio/README.md

 1. HTML
 2. CSS
 3.  typescript.js
-4. you can add booystrap if you want to
+4. you can add bootstrap if you want to

 #### Overview setup
  - [x] the index.html file is the main file that is used to render the website